Brittany Cartwright Shows Off Third Trimester Baby Bump As She Poses In Leopard-Print Jumpsuit

 "Wow I can't believe it!
 12 weeks is going to fly by!
 You're going to be an awesome mom I just know it!" added Vanderpump Rules alum Raquel Leviss.

-Several commenters also told Brittany that the third trimester of pregnancy is the “worst” trimester, but they assured the former SURver that she’s “got it” and is almost there.
+Several commenters also told Brittany that the third trimester is the "worst," but they assured the former SURver that she's "got it" and is almost there.
 Others noted how special the mother/son relationship is.

 Brittany has been vocal about both the good days and the bad days in her pregnancy.
-While she regularly shows glowy bump pics, in a recent Instagram post, which can be seen here, she addressed body shamers who have posted mean-spirited remarks about her pregnancy weight gain.
+While she regularly shares glowing bump pics, in a recent Instagram post -- which can be seen here -- she addressed body shamers who have posted mean-spirited remarks about her weight gain.

-“I am so proud of my body for creating my son,” Brittany clapped back.
-“I am going to give my body the respect it deserves and shout it from the rooftops how lucky and blessed I feel to experience this pregnancy.”
+"I am so proud of my body for creating my son," Brittany clapped back in her caption.
+"I am going to give my body the respect it deserves and shout it from the rooftops how lucky and blessed I feel to experience this pregnancy."

-Brittany is due with her first child with her husband Jax Taylor in April.
-That same month, Vanderpump Rules veterans Scheana Shay and Lala Kent will both welcome baby girls.
-Earlier this month, Stassi also gave birth to a daughter, whom she named Hartford Charlie Rose Clark.
+Brittany is due with her first child with husband Jax Taylor in April.
+That same month, Vanderpump Rules veterans Scheana Shay and Lala Kent are both expected to welcome baby girls.
+Earlier this month, Stassi gave birth to a daughter, whom she named Hartford Charlie Rose Clark.